X DevAPI relies on server based document ID generation, added

 serialvalue then restarts at 0.

-unique_prefixis a value assigned by InnoDB cluster to the instance, which is used to make the document ID unique across all replicasets from the same cluster.
-The range of unique_prefix is from 0 to 2**16-1, which is hex encoded, and defaults to 0 if not set by InnoDB cluster or the
+unique_prefixis a value assigned by InnoDB Cluster to the instance, which is used to make the document ID unique across all instances from the same cluster.
+The range of

 mysqlx_document_id_unique_prefixsystem variable has not been configured.